Posts tagged calendar

 What Happens When Your Time is Crammed and Overscheduled?

-Last month we focused our conversations around clutter.
-This month we’re shifting gears to talk about time- how we manage it, how we manage ourselves, what our challenges are, and more.
-Today I’m thinking about what happens when we have so much going on every day that there’s no time left for not doing.
-We’re so busy that we don’t even give ourselves any transition time.
-We’re overscheduled and overwhelmed.
-Does this sound familiar?
-Do you wake up each day knowing that you can’t possibly accomplish all the items on your list?
+Last month, we focused our conversations on the topic of clutter.
+This month, we’re shifting gears to discuss time —how we manage it, how we manage ourselves, what our challenges are, and more.
+Today, I’m thinking about what happens when we have so much going on every day that there’s no time left for not doing.

 One of my goals for 2015 is to be more conscious of the white space in my calendar.
-To me that white space represents unplanned time.
-It’s potential time when I can relax, do, or not do.
+To me, that white space represents unplanned time.
+It’s a potential time when I can relax, do, or not do.
 I can say “yes” to something on a whim because there’s the space to do that.
 The white space is like a free pass.
 With the many commitments that I do have, that white space becomes essential for my sanity and well-being.

 Here’s what happened.
 We prioritized.
 We made a few plans.
 We kept some weekends free.
-We might choose to secure a few more dates on the calendar, but for now I’m guarding that white space.
+We might choose to secure a few more dates on the calendar, but for now, I’m guarding that white space.
 What my mind understood earlier this year, my body reminded me of loudly and clearly.

 Linda's Top 10 Motivators